-I joined Loughborough University’s School of Business and Economics as a Lecturer in Accounting in 2015.
+I joined Loughborough Business School as a Lecturer in Accounting in 2015.
 I previously held full-time academic appointments at the Universities of Exeter and Kingston.
 Before becoming an academic, I worked as an accountant in both the public and the private sectors and as an adjunct researcher for Eurostat.

-- BSP423 Financial Reporting and Company Performance (PG)
+- BSP423 Financial Reporting and Company Performance (postgraduate)

 My research specialism is corporate social responsibility (CSR) reporting (social and environmental accounting, sustainability disclosure, corporate social and environmental responsibility).
 I am particularly interested in the reporting and measurement aspects: on ‘why’ and ‘how’ organisations communicate CSR information, ‘what’ factors influence this, predominantly, voluntary practice and ‘how’ can this information be evaluated and ultimately be embedded into (rather being a supplement of) the existing statutory financial reporting templates.